vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 worship, one is expected to bring one's body, mind, void, and

-prāna into identity with śiva.
+prāṇa into identity with śiva.
 See TĀ 15: 295b-312.
 197. This is the reference to múlādhāracakra, which, according to TĀ

 15: 297cd, is located four fingers below the navel.
 198. Here begins what Abhinavagupta calls 'the external sacrifice'